jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/rna-seq-course-schedule.md

 ### Material

-* Understand the basics of the different NGS technologies
+* Understand the basics of the different next generation sequencing (NGS) technologies
 * Perform quality control for better downstream analysis
 * Align reads to a reference genome
 * Visualize the outputs